Sunday, 24 December 2023

 Furthermore, Nittel, rhyming with Bittul, is often taught as an acronym for Nicht Torah Lernen in reference to the Hiatus on Torah study.

 Apostates (Jews who converted to Christianity) in the 16th century are not known to have mentioned the practice of Bittul Torah for Nittel in their anti-Jewish polemics, which in and of itself indicates that they did not know about it.
-The requisite conclusion is that even if the apostates were from extremely irreligious backgrounds the practice was not universally popular at that time.
+The requisite conclusion is that even if the apostates were from extremely irreligious backgrounds the Bittul Torah was not universally popular at that time.
 The earliest reference to Bittle Torah is from the second half of the 17th century in Kitzur Halakhot, a text by Rabbi Yair Chaim Bakhrakh, called Mekor Hayyim.
 There we have the first known reference to the practice in rabbinic writings being a single line in the index of Rabbi Yair Bacharach’s book where it says: “And the practice of canceling Torah study on Christmas.”
 Sadly, what he actually wrote about the practice has been lost.

 The Litvak Pharisee practice of lighting a candle at midnight for a Torah study session soon spread whereby even some whose tradition was to sleep would arise at midnight and light a candle for a little study.

-In some communities the custom was to either study Torah in one's mind or (since, as the Sages teach us, one’s personal familiarity with Torah content does not in and of itself define one's religiosity, rather one's actions and emotions are the significant part of one's religious self) while we refrain from Torah learning one could invest in other religious practices — namely acts of loving kindness and charity.
+In some communities the custom was to either study Torah in one's mind or (since, as the Sages teach us, one’s personal familiarity with Torah-content does not in and of itself define one's religiosity, rather one's actions and emotions are the significant part of one's religious self) while we refrain from Torah learning one could invest in other religious practices — namely acts of loving kindness and charity.

-For example, Rabbi Gavriel Zinner of Boro Park argues that Nittel Nacht customs were not established to be observed in the Land of Israel.
-Theodore Herzle would disagree as does Avoda Zara 2a:1.
-Inside the land of Israel, Avoda Zara precautions require attention for three days in order for the holiness of the Land of Israel to overcome the mystical concerns related to superstition and impurity surrounding Notzri festivities as the Meditations on the Rambam - Laws of Idolatry (uncensored) Meir HaKohen of 13th Century Germany clarifies
+Inside the land of Israel, Avoda Zara precautions require attention for three days in order for the holiness of the Land of Israel to overcome the mystical concerns related to superstition and impurity surrounding Notzri festivities as Meir HaKohen of 13th Century Germany clarifies in the Meditations on the Rambam - Laws of Idolatry (uncensored):

 הגהות מיימוניות על הרמב"ם – הל' עבודה זרה (ט:ב) כשמואל דאמר (ע"ז ז: יא:) בגולה אין אסור אלא יום אידם בלבד ופרשב"ם בשם רש"י דהיינו דווקא ניתל וקצח שהם בשביל התלוי.

-It says outside of the land of Israel we are only forbidden on the day itself and goes on that Rashbam commentates in the name of Rashi that this prohibition only refers to a Nittel and a Qetzakh (Quartodecimanism) that are only celebrated because of haTalui.
+It says outside of the land of Israel we are only forbidden on the day itself and goes on that Rashbam commentates in the name of Rashi that this prohibition only refers to Nittel and Qetzakh (Quartodecimanism) that are only celebrated because of a Baraita called the Talui.

 GARLIC

-Solomon Tzvi Hirsch of Aufhausen confirms that Jews ate garlic on Christmas Eve, and goes to some lengths to explain and defend the practice.
+Solomon Tzvi Hirsch of Aufhausen confirms that Jews ate garlic on Dec 24th, and goes to some lengths to explain and defend the practice.
 In Der ju¨dische Theriak (1615), Hirsch acknowledges that “the Jews eat garlic on the holiday of the Christians” but makes an effort to prove that the injunction to eat garlic predates the rise of Christianity – citing several prooftexts from the Hebrew Bible.
-While not denying that Jews chose to eat garlic specifically on Christmas Eve, he maintains that practical considerations alone led Jews to take advantage of that day “when [Christians] wont trade with Jews,” so that they might imitate “the eternal practice of our forefathers” without fear of losing business to the garlic's “wafting odor” which, at least among Jews, also helps ensure celibacy on the darkest night.
+While not denying that Jews chose to eat garlic specifically on Dec 24th, he maintains that practical considerations alone led Jews to take advantage of that day “when [Christians] wont trade with Jews,” so that they might imitate “the eternal practice of our forefathers” without fear of losing business to the garlic's “wafting odor” which, at least among Jews, also helps ensure celibacy on the darkest night.
 For Jews, Garlic keeps the spirit of Yosl Pondrik away in much the same way as it might deter vampires on Halloween for Christians.

 JUDEO-CHRISTIAN CULTURE

 Perhaps as a result of Jewish conversions to Christianity or increased Christian interest in Hebraism, after the Reformation, the darkest night before the Kalenda proclamation was already popularly thought of as a time of heightened supernaturalism.
-It was a time when the damned walked the earth as ghosts, witches, and even werewolves.
-To discourage such uncanny "troops of the damned" it was best for Christian faithful to eat a lot of garlic and avoid sacred activities while creating spaces that belong unambiguously to the living—spaces filled to bursting with waking bodies, light, noise and celebrations with family and friends—singing, dancing, playing games—all to avoid a visitation from the dead, staying up until the Kalenda Candle is lit for midnight devotions.
-In the United Kingdom at least, Jew and Christian alike clearly shared the same anxieties which Charles Dickens played on very effectively in his Christmas Carol.
-To be alone like Scrooge was to invite a haunting while rowdiness and lights were expected to repel evil.
+It was a time when the damned (Hitzonim) walked the earth as ghosts, witches, and even werewolves.
+To discourage such uncanny "troops of the damned" it was even best for Christian faithful also to eat a lot of garlic and avoid sacred activities while creating spaces that belong unambiguously to the living—spaces filled to bursting with waking bodies, light, noise and celebrations with family and friends—singing, dancing, playing games—all to avoid a visitation from the dead, staying up until the Kalenda Candle is lit for midnight devotions.

 KRAMPUS

 In parralel to how Krampus in Christian tradition comes to check whether children can say their prayers correctly, a visitation from the Jewish Krampus is also connected to our religious activity.
-But Perushim do not fear such a visitation as Hasidim do.
+But Pharisees do not fear such a visitation as Hasidim do.

 TELIYA